-June 3, 2013 Ruling No. 2013-3628 Page 3

-correct the noncompliance or, in cases of substantial noncompliance, render a decision against the noncomplying party on any qualifiable issue.
-When an EDR ruling finds that either party to a grievance is in noncompliance, the ruling will (i) order the noncomplying party to correct its noncompliance within a specified time period, and (ii) provide that if the noncompliance is not timely corrected, a decision in favor of the other party will be rendered on any qualifiable issue, unless the noncomplying party can show just cause for the delay in conforming to EDR's order.

-In this case, the grievant appears to have failed to advance or conclude his grievance within five workdays of receiving the second-step response, as required by the grievance procedure.
-Moreover, the agency notified the grievant of his noncompliance, but the grievant has not advanced or concluded his grievance.

-As the grievant has apparently failed to advance or conclude his grievance in a timely manner, he has failed to comply with the grievance procedure.
-The Office of Employment Dispute Resolution (EDR) at the Department of Human Resource Management therefore orders the grievant to correct his noncompliance within ten work days of the date of this ruling by notifying his human resources office in writing that he wishes either to conclude the grievance or proceed to the third resolution step.
+December 17, 2014 Ruling No. 2015-4065 Page 3 timely corrected, a decision in favor of the other party will be rendered on any qualifiable issue, unless the noncomplying party can show just cause for the delay in conforming to EDR's order.
+In this case, it appears the grievant may not have received the second step response.
+Based on a review of the information submitted, however, it is evident that more than five workdays have elapsed since the agency provided the grievant with the notice of noncompliance and the grievant has not responded.
+In the interest of expeditiously resolving the issues raised in this grievance, the grievant is ordered to correct this matter within ten work days of the date of this ruling by notifying his human resources office in writing that he wishes either to conclude the grievance or advance the grievance to the next step to request qualification of the grievance for a hearing.
 If he does not, the agency may administratively close the grievance without any further action on its part.
 The grievance may be reopened only upon a timely showing by the grievant of just cause for the delay (for example, a serious illness, or other circumstances beyond the grievant's control).
 EDR's rulings on matters of compliance are final and nonappealable.

-Christopher M. Grab Director Office of Employment Dispute Resolution

-&lt;sup>3 While in cases of substantial noncompliance with procedural rules the grievance statutes grant EDR the authority to render a decision on a qualifiable issue against a noncompliant party, EDR favors having grievances decided on the merits rather than procedural violations.
+Of the She Christopher M. Grab Director Office of Employment Dispute Resolution &lt;sup>3 While in cases of substantial noncompliance with procedural rules the grievance statutes grant EDR the authority to render a decision on a qualifiable issue against a noncompliant party, EDR favors having grievances decided on the merits rather than procedural violations.
 Thus, EDR will typically order noncompliance corrected before rendering a decision against a noncompliant party.
-However, where a party's noncompliance appears driven by bad faith or a gross disregard of the grievance procedure, EDR will exercise its authority to rule against the party without first ordering the noncompliance to be corrected.
+However, where a party's noncompliance appears driven by bad faith or a gross disregard of the grievance procedure, EDR will exercise its authority to rule against the party without first ordering the noncompliance to be corrected. &lt;sup>4 In addition to having presumably received the agency's notice of noncompliance, the grievant has also been notified by EDR that the agency has requested a compliance ruling regarding the grievant's failure to advance or conclude his grievance. &lt;sup>5 See Va.
+Code §§ 2.2-1202.1(5), 2.2-3003(G).

-&lt;sup>4 See Grievance Procedure Manual § 3.2.

-&lt;sup>5 See Va.
-Code §§ 2.2-1202.1(5); 2.2-3003(G).